bbrandis/MSI-Z370-A-Pro-OpenCore/README.md

 - This config should only be used to help with troubleshooting, or help you get off the ground.

-Here is a list of hardware for which this config was made.
+Here is a list of hardware for which this config was made.<br/>

-Board: MSI Z370-A Pro
+Board: MSI Z370-A Pro<br/>
-Graphics: Sapphire Nitro+ Radeon RX 580 4GB
+Graphics: Sapphire Nitro+ Radeon RX 580 4GB<br/>
-Processor: Intel Core i5-8400
+Processor: Intel Core i5-8400<br/>
-Drive: Samsung 970 Evo Plus 500GB NVMe drive
+Drive: Samsung 970 Evo Plus 500GB NVMe drive<br/>
-Memory: shouldn't matter much
+Memory: shouldn't matter much<br/>

-This config wasn't used with macOS newer than 10.15 Catalina, so compatibility with macOS 11.0+ is unknown.
+This config wasn't used with macOS newer than 10.15 Catalina, so compatibility with macOS 11.0+ is unknown.<br/>